msaari/18sh-display/readme.md

 	https://peaceful-sands-90210.herokuapp.com/18sh/<gamename>

 where `<gamename>` is the name of your game in 18SH.
 This should bring up the cash display.
-The display will refresh automatically every 5 seconds.
+The display will refresh automatically every couple of seconds.

+### Adjusting the order of companies

+If you want to adjust the order of companies and players on the display, you can move a company to the top of the list by clicking it.
+This can be helpful for example when each player is using their own device to watch the display.
+Each player can then have their own display show their own cash and their own companies first.

 ## Company colors